lchop/Cpp_guide/README.md

 			return false
 		if (b == 1)
 			return true
-		return a>b; //the list will be sort in order with a at the end.
+		return a>b; //the list will be sort in ascending order with a at the end.
 	}); //using a lambda fct
 	std::sort(values.begin(), values.end(), [](int a, int b)
 	{
-		return a>b;
+		return a>b; //
 	}); //using a lambda fct